-After the Subsequent Transfer Date, a Holder of a WI Certificate will be treated for federal income tax purposes as the owner of a pro rata undivided interest in the underlying SPCs backing the related Asset Pool and the obligation of Freddie Mac to make any payment due under the terms of the Forward Contract that have not yet been both paid and distributed to such Holders.
+Upon a transfer by Freddie Mac to the related Asset Pool for a class of WI Certificates of SPCs on the Subsequent Transfer Date, a Holder of such class of WI Certificates will be treated for federal income tax purposes as the owner of a pro rata undivided interest in such SPCs and the obligation of Freddie Mac to make any payment due under the terms of the related Forward Contract that have not yet been both paid and distributed to such Holders.
 It is anticipated that, for federal income tax purposes, the underlying SPCs will represent beneficial ownership of a "regular interest" in a "real estate mortgage investment conduit" (a "REMIC") that is entitled to payments of principal and interest, as well as static prepayment premiums or yield maintenance payments from that REMIC.
-You should review the Information Circular attached to the Offering

-Circular Supplement made available in connection with the most recently closed K-Deal transaction for a description of certain federal income tax consequences of an investment in a REMIC regular interest that is entitled to payments of principal and interest, as well as static prepayment premiums or yield maintenance payments from that REMIC.
+You should review the Information Circular attached to the Offering Circular Supplement made available in connection with the most recently closed K-Deal transaction for a description of certain federal income tax consequences of an investment in a REMIC regular interest that is entitled to payments of principal and interest, as well as static prepayment premiums or yield maintenance payments from that REMIC.